-Right now the trend seems to be avoiding carbs all together like Keto, Atkins, and Whole30, but I highly disagree with all of these diets.
-I absolutely love carbs and they give me energy when I workout, make me feel satisfied when I eat and add tons of fiber to my diet.
+Right now the trend seems to be avoiding carbs all together like Keto, Atkins, and Whole30, but these diets are not right for everyone.
+I absolutely love carbs and they give me energy when I workout, make me feel satisfied when I eat, and add tons of fiber to my diet.
 The secret is not ditching carbs, it’s eating the right carbs.

 My number one rule when eating carbohydrates is to look at the fiber content.
 Brown rice, in general, is actually very low in fiber.
 Instead, I eat Brown Rice Medley from Trader Joes which has 5g of fiber and 6g of protein, compared to regular brown rice which has 2g of fiber and 1g of protein.
 The amount of fiber makes a huge difference in how your body processes calories.

 Stick to eating carbs such as Faro, Barley, Whole Wheat Couscous, Whole Wheat Pasta (only if it’s high in fiber like the one at Trader Joes), Trader Joes Brown Rice Medley, Legumes.
 On the other hand, you should avoid regular potatoes, corn, all white rice, and regular pasta.
 And remember, once you can eat like this throughout your day, it is ok to sometimes veer off the beaten path when you’re enjoying a nice meal out.

 2. Eat more Green Vegetables with every meal

 My second weight loss tip is to include more green vegetables in your diet.
 Most people do not eat nearly enough vegetables.
 I regularly keep organic Tuscan kale, broccoli, and frozen peas in my home and add them to every dish.
 Green vegetables are rich in nutrients, add more fiber to your diet and also help regulate your digestive system.

 3. Cut Calories In Little Places ( they add up!)